 Senior projects focus on the synthesis and application of the basic science, mathematics, engineering and design skills taught in earlier courses.
-It also provides the students with the opportunity to exercise and apply the more advanced material taught in the senior year.
-Called ‘Capstone’ courses, these culminating design classes give students a rigorously challenging, real-world, immersive engineering experience.
+It also provides students opportunities to exercise and apply the more advanced material taught in their senior year.
+Called "Capstone" courses, these culminating design classes give students a rigorously challenging, real-world immersive engineering experience.

 Students are guided through the various stages of a professional engineering design project, including the design, fabrication and experimental testing of a complex component or system.
-Faculty serves as mentors, consultants and evaluators, and workshops on special topics, such as design and manufacturing of composite structures or design and programming of electronic components, are offered.
+Faculty members mentor, consult and evaluate, and provide workshops on special topics, such as design and manufacturing of composite structures or design and programming of electronic components.

-The Duke mechanical engineering senior design experience is intended to help students prepare for the workplace.
-During the first semester, in ME 421L(141L) Mechanical Design, students work in teams of 4 to 8 persons to design and implement a project, and use technical writing skills to produce a project plan and design report.
-During the second semester, in ME 424L(160L) Mechanical Systems Design, students complete their project and deliver a final report, project poster, and oral presentation.
+The Duke mechanical engineering senior design experience helps students prepare for the workplace.
+During the first semester, in ME 421L(141L) Mechanical Design, students work in teams of 4 to 8 to design and implement a project, and use technical writing skills to produce a project plan and design report.
+During the second semester, in ME 424L(160L) Mechanical Systems Design, students complete their project and deliver a final report, project poster and oral presentation.

 The Duke senior design experience emphasizes the following skills: